glpi-project/glpi/apirest.md

 #</IfModule>
 ```

-By enabling url rewriting, you could use API with this url : <http://path/to/glpi/api/>.
+By enabling URL rewriting, you could use API with this URL : <http://path/to/glpi/api/>.
 You need also to enable rewrite module in apache httpd and permit GLPI's .htaccess to override server configuration (see AllowOverride directive).

 ### Nginx